MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantNetworkRegion.md

 PS C:\> New-CsTenantNetworkRegion -NetworkRegionID "RegionA"
 ```

-The command shown in Example 1 created the network region 'RegionA' with no description.
-Identity and CentralSite will both be set identical with NetworkRegionID.
+The command shown in Example 1 creates the network region 'RegionA' with no description.
+Identity and CentralSite will both be set identically to NetworkRegionID.

 ## PARAMETERS